conduktor/conduktor-gateway-demos/virtual_topics/Readme.md

-# Conduktor Proxy Virtual Topics Demo
+# Virtual SQL Topic Demo

 ## What is A virtual topic?

-Conduktor Proxy's virtual topics feature allows you to create a "virtual" copy of an existing Kafka topic that can then have interceptors applied to it without affecting the original topic.
+Conduktor Gateway's virtual topics allow you to create a "virtual" copy of an existing Kafka topic that can then have interceptors applied to it without affecting the original topic.

-For instance, I may have a topic 'cars' that contains information on cars of all colors and an application that is only interested in Blue cars.
+For instance, I may have a topic 'cars' that contains information on cars of all colors, and an application that is only interested in Blue cars.
 To satisfy this requirement I can create a virtual topic 'blueCars' and apply a filter to this topic so that only blue car data is available.